Our portable Dino dredge rental systems work great for small hydraulic dredging jobs such as:

 A: Prior to starting a project a sample can be taken of the sediment to be removed, its content will tell you many things about the job including how far you will be able to pump the material (based on weight and velocity needed to maintain suspension), what type of flocculant you will need if using a dewatering device, and what the shrink rate will be for calculating the total yardage of dry solids to be moved or contained.

-10. HOW MANY CUBIC YARDS WILL THE DINO SIX MOVE AN HOUR?
+10. HOW MANY CUBIC YARDS WILL THE DREDGE MOVE AN HOUR?

 A: 1 CY of material per minute is a good baseline for this system.
 Repositioning, debris clearing, and other stoppages will result in less production.
 Soft, soupy, gassy materials will exceed these estimates dramatically.

-11. WHAT TOOLS SHOULD I HAVE ON THE JOBSITE WHEN USING THE DINO SIX DREDGE?
+11. WHAT TOOLS SHOULD I HAVE ON THE JOBSITE WHEN USING THE DREDGE?

 - GREASE GUN; preferably one with a rigid end (rather than a hose) that makes it easier to grease the cutterbar and pump bearing block.